Frequently Asked Questions on Reading Tutorials and More

 Second, more time or an increase in reading time will teach them to read.
-This is a myth because most LD children need another approach, not more time.
+This is a myth because most children with learning disabilities need another approach, not more time.
 More time, with continued failure in reading progress, doesn’t change the reading progress.

 Third, doing the same thing over and over again will change the results.
-This is a myth because if the process has not worked, teaching the same way over and over, again, doesn’t change the results.
+This is a myth because if the process has not worked, teaching the same way repeatedly doesn’t change the results.

 First, their passions drive them.
 If they are not interested they will not focus.
-So many children with Attention Deficit Disorder (ADD) are not really lacking attention, but are not interested in what they are learning.
+So many children with attention deficit disorder are not really lacking attention, but are not interested in what they are learning.

-Second, teachers and parents don’t give children with Learning Disabilities (LD) credit for their abilities.
+Second, teachers and parents don’t give children with learning disabilities credit for their abilities.
 These children have more ability, not less.

 They want to share their knowledge but need a safe and open forum in which to do so.
 They can actually teach if given the opportunity to share what they know.

 Give these children credit for their own personal knowledge.
 Pay close attention to listening to them and have them contribute to their learning.
 If children are included as volunteers for their classrooms and recognized for what they know, they may change their disruptive behavior and behave more positively.
-Every child wants to be acknowledged and recognized for what they know regardless of whether the information will help them complete standardized tests properly.
+Children want to be acknowledged and recognized for what they know regardless of whether the information will help them complete standardized tests properly.

-Find opportunities where the LD children can be leaders rather than disturbers.
+Find opportunities where the children with learning disabilities can be leaders rather than disturbers.
 Have them be subject resources for a class project or activity.

 Give them a responsibility to share their knowledge highlighting their subject matter expertise.
-Many Learning Disabled (LD) children have a solid knowledge of computers and games.
+Many learning-disabled children have a solid knowledge of computers and games.

 Reading comprehension doesn’t have anything to do with a child’s memory.
 When a child has difficulty answering questions about what she reads that usually means she is likely a “word caller” and has no knowledge of the meaning of the words.

-There is no teaching of letters and sounds or phonics and the meanings of the new words are shared immediately.
+There is no teaching of letters and sounds or phonics, and new words' meanings are shared immediately.
 Also, children copy their stories so that they become comfortable with the writing process.
 They are writing complete sentences and punctuating the sentences correctly.

-Since the Write Read Lead program concentrates on personal stories, children with ADD and ADHD stay focused because they are the center of attention.
+Since the Write Read Lead Program concentrates on personal stories, children with attention deficit disorder stay focused because they are the center of attention.

-Since the focus is completely on the children there is an attitude change.
-Authentic attention changes children’s attitude when parents and teachers deliberately give the one-on-one positive attention they crave.
+Since the focus is completely on the children, there is an attitude change.
+Authentic attention changes children’s attitude when parents and teachers deliberately give them the one-on-one positive attention they crave.

-No. An individual, either child or adult, can improve reading skills with the structure of the Write Read Lead program.
-Since the premise of the program is based on the children’s or adults’ personal stories, the reading program is not restricted to children.
+No. An individual, either child or adult, can improve reading skills with the structure of the Write Read Lead Program.
+However, since the premise of the program is based on the children’s or adults’ personal stories, the reading program is not limited to children.